couchbase-examples/couchbase-jupyter-labs/README.md

 #### Note

 The Labs are not configured to be run using [Couchbase Capella](https://cloud.couchbase.com/).
 If you want to run it using Capella, the interface would be slightly different from the screenshots.
 Also, the connection strings & options would be slightly different.
+The connection string would be `couchbases://<connection_string_from_capella_ui>`.
+You would also need to whitelist the IP from which you are running the Notebooks on the Capella UI.
 For more details, you can check the [SDK Documentation](https://docs.couchbase.com/python-sdk/current/hello-world/start-using-sdk.html#full-example) on connecting to Capella.